+Some PP families reluctant to engage with school life, including attending parent meetings and completing SAPs.
 Some evidence of poor punctuality and attendance in PP families.

 Intended outcomes

 This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.